MetaMask/metamask-docs/docs/guide/create-dapp.md

   //Basic Actions Section
   const onboardButton = document.getElementById('connectButton')

-  //Created check function to see if the MetaMask extenstion is installed const isMetaMaskInstalled = () => {
+  //Created check function to see if the MetaMask extension is installed const isMetaMaskInstalled = () => {
-    //Have to check the ethereum binding on the window object to see if it's installed return Boolean(window.ethereum && window.ethereum.isMetaMask) }
+    //Have to check the ethereum binding on the window object to see if it's installed const { ethereum } = window
+    return Boolean(ethereum && ethereum.isMetaMask)
+  }

 //------Inserted Code------\\
 const MetamaskClientCheck = () => {
-    //Now we check to see if Metmask is installed if (!isMetaMaskInstalled()) {
+    //Now we check to see if Metamask is installed if (!isMetaMaskInstalled()) {
       //If it isn't installed we ask the user to click to install it onboardButton.innerText = 'Click here to install MetaMask!'